 Which means it is also preventable.

-Since a diet high in processed foods, sugar and inflammatory, industrial seed oils is THE common denominator in a host of epidemic, chronic diseases that rarely occurred 100 years ago, it would stand to reason that diet might effect Alzheimer’s disease too.
+Since a high stress lifestyle combined with a diet high in processed foods, sugar and inflammatory, industrial seed oils is THE common denominator in a host of epidemic, chronic diseases that rarely occurred 100 years ago, it would stand to reason that diet and lifestyle might effect Alzheimer’s disease too.

 Well, it turns out that a very large body of evidence now suggests that Alzheimer’s is primarily a metabolic disease.
 Some scientists have gone so far as to rename it Diabetes type 3.
 (See video below.)

-Just like Type 2 diabetes can lead to losing a limb or one’s eyesight, the metabolic changes caused by Type3 diabetes destroys brain cells and jams up neural connections.
+Just like Type 2 diabetes can lead to losing a limb or one’s eyesight, the metabolic changes caused by Type 3 diabetes destroys brain cells and jams up neural connections with plaques and tangles.
 And once those brain cells die, like an amputated limb, they are gone forever.
 This is why Alzheimer’s is always undignified and always fatal.

 But, insulin resistance in the brain not only explains why so many AD patients have incredible sugar dependency (and why diabetics, alcoholics and sugar addicts are at highest risk), but it also points a gigantic, blinking arrow at where to look to prevent, or even treat, Alzheimer’s disease.